madhubabuv/AllDay-DeMoN/README.md

 ## Dataset

-We evaluated our method’s performance on both day and night sequences from the [Oxford Robot- Car dataset](https://robotcar-dataset.robots.ox.ac.uk/datasets/).
+We evaluated our method’s performance on both day and night sequences from the [Oxford RobotCar dataset](https://robotcar-dataset.robots.ox.ac.uk/datasets/).
 This dataset was collected over a one-year period by traversing the same route multiple times so as to include a variety of different weather and lighting conditions.

 We used the 2014-12-09-13-21-02 traversal for our daytime experiments,the 2014-12-16-18-44-24 traversal for our nighttime.